arturobermejo/haoku/README.md

 # haoku

-A knowledge workspace for reading with an agent.
-You bring the sources; the agent writes the document with you, and every claim in it points back at the passage it came from.
+A knowledge workspace for studying with an agent.
+You bring the sources; the agent writes the document with you and turns it into questions to drill, and every claim points back at the passage it came from.

-Three columns:
+**Study** is three columns:

 - **Sources** — PDFs, text files, images, or text you paste (with the URL it came from).
 Everything stays in the browser, in IndexedDB.
 No server, no upload.